-I = 2.161.
+I = 2.234.

-[Item 13 inserted in Gazette 29 Jun 2007 p.
-3273-4.]

 14. Metropolitan Government trading organisation and non-commercial Government property

 In respect of a non-commercial Government property, or a property held by a Government trading organisation, in the metropolitan area the charge payable in accordance with the following formula —